openstack/charm-guide/doc/source/getting-started/overlay.rst

 Network spaces
 ~~~~~~~~~~~~~~

-Each charm will need to be informed of a network space, via the ``bindings``
+Each principal charm will need to be informed of a network space, via the
-charm parameter, if a network space is configured within MAAS for the cloud's
+``bindings`` charm parameter, if a network space is configured within MAAS for
-subnet.
+the cloud's subnet.

 OVN Chassis data port and hardware addresses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~